When you use our links, we may earn an affiliate commission. Learn more.

-But it is very lightweight and was no difficulty to carry around by my side when walking for a relatively long distance.
+But it is very lightweight and was no difficulty carrying around by my side when walking for a relatively long distance.

 After some practice I managed to unfold the bicycle in under 15 seconds, which is pretty impressive considering that it actually has two mechanisms – both mentioned earlier.

-This essentially enables riders to easily transition from walking to riding, perfect for those who regularly use public transport for part of your daily commute.
+This essentially enables riders to easily transition from walking to riding, perfect for those who regularly use public transport for part of their daily commute.

-Many of you will be extremely surprised at how well they manage to keep the bike in one piece, this is a stark difference to many other bike manufacturer’s attempts.
+Many of you will be extremely surprised at how well they manage to keep the bike in one piece, this is a stark difference from many other bike manufacturers’ attempts.

 Despite the handlebars not being adjustable, I managed to get the bike to fit my body shape perfectly by changing the seat height slightly, this made it a wonderfully smooth ride.

 I think that the only serious downfall I can find about the Speed Uno is the inability to tackle steep hills due to having a solitary gear.